Cham issue: Greek vs. Albanian

 The main part of the Cham issue is the regaining of the Greek citizenship, by Cham Albanians.
 As Greece does not acknowledge the Cham issue, as an existent problem between Athens and Tirana, the returning of the citizenship has not been discussed at all.
 Cham Albanians were Greek citizens of Albanian ethnicity, since 1913 when they chose the Greek nationality and not the Turkish one.

-When they were expelled, in 1944, the citizenship of 1,930 Cham Albanians was removed after they were sentenced to death as collaborators.
+When they were expelled, in 1944, the citizenship of 1,930 Cham Albanians was removed after they were sentenced to death in absentia as collaborators.
 The rest, which formed the majority lost their citizenship, under a special law of 1947.
 Orthodox Chams remained in Greece and retained the Greek citizenship, but without any minority rights.
 The evicts were organized as refugees in Albania, under the authority of the National Anti-Fascist Cham Committee, until 1953.
 At that year the Albanian government disbanded the committee and granted forcefully the Albanian citizenship to the Chams.
 In Turkey and the United States, Cham Albanians got Turkish and American citizenship respectively.

 Claims and response

 Cham Albanians claim the returning of the Greek citizenship, as a first phase in order to resolve the Cham issue.
 They are reported not to have as a primary issue the regaining of the properties, but the citizenship, because this is seen by Chams as an excuse for their suffering.
 They argue that the remove of their citizenship was a collective punishment, when even the Greek courts have charged only a minority of Chams for alleged crimes.
-They have asked the Greek government to have a dual citizenship, a policy followed by Greece in the case of the Greek minority in Albania.
+They have asked the Greek government to have dual citizenship, a policy followed by Greece in the case of the Greek minority in Albania.

 On the other hand, Greece says that the Cham issue is a closed chapter in the relations between Greece and Albania, and as such, does not accept this claim.